 These are all the things you spend money on that are not absolutely essential.
 They include meals out, going to the cinema, new clothes, gym membership, holidays and concert tickets.

-Savings might be for emergencies, short-term goals (like a holiday) or longer-term plans (such as retirement).
-Debts include any debt repayments you make each month, in addition to any minimum payment requirement.
+Savings might be for emergencies, short-term goals (like a vacation) or longer-term plans (such as retirement).
+Reducing debts involves making payments above the required minimum to pay off your debt quicker.

 When you make decisions that involve spending it’s a good idea to keep these 3 categories in mind.
 If you notice that you are spending too much in any single category, it could be an indicator that you need to adjust your spending habits.